 - Under existing law, a businessman going into a bank to make a deposit has the right to provide a discreet means of self-protection when he is outside on the sidewalk, but that right goes away the moment he steps across the line and enters the bank - this is absurd.
 HB 358 would allow CWP holders to provide a discreet means of self-protection within these locations.

 - It’s true that guns and alcohol do not mix.
 However, law-abiding citizens shouldn’t be stripped of their right to self-protection just because they go out to dinner.
 Sixteen states allow unrestricted carry of firearms in bars and restaurants that serve alcohol and an additional seventeen states allow carry in restaurants and/or bars with some restrictions.
 If the 33 states that allow concealed carry in alcohol-serving establishments were experiencing issues with CWP holders, you would have heard about it.
 CWP holders are among the most responsible citizens!
-Also, Montana law already makes illegal the possession of a firearm while intoxicated.
+Also,

 - And, again, open carry is already allowed in all of these locations!